 Sarah Levin, LPC

 Prior to becoming a counselor, I was on the path toward becoming a physician.
 I obtained my degree in neuroscience, then worked as a researcher for several years in the fields of neurology and public health before attending medical school.
-Two years into my medical training, however, I was wrestling with the feeling that I wasn’t spending enough time doing what was truly important to me – which was and still is, fundamentally, to emotionally connect with people when they are suffering.
-It is an innate “talent” of mine, borne from a sensitive temperament.
+Two years into my medical training, however, I was wrestling with the feeling that I wasn’t spending enough time doing what was truly important to me – which was, fundamentally, to be with people, especially if they are suffering.
+It has always been a driving force in my life, borne from a sensitive, empathic temperament.
 While the field of medicine is fascinating and exciting, I found that the components of authentic connection and vulnerability seemed to play second fiddle to the more intellectualized aspects of the field.
-I wanted to really get to know and connect with patients better than I might during morning rounds in a hospital or during a 15-minute office visit.
-Counseling, it seemed, a better fit for me in response to this realization.
-While it felt risky to embark on a new career, I feel very privileged and grateful to get to know my clients as well as I do, and to be a source of support for them during the dark times – as well as the not-so-dark times.
+I wanted to connect with patients in a more in-depth way than I could during morning rounds in a hospital or during 15-minute office visits.
+A career in counseling seemed to be a more appropriate fit for me in response to this realization.
+Leaving medical school felt like an overwhelmingly risky move, but I have no regrets.
+I feel very privileged and grateful to get to know my clients as well as I do, and to be a source of support for them during the dark times – as well as the not-so-dark times.